E Bike Battery Storage Temperature Guide

 Protecting Your Battery from Heat

 There are several ways to protect your battery when keeping ebike battery in hot garage conditions.
+One of the most common causes of ebike battery heat damage is poor ventilation in garages during hot months.
 You should check the temperature regularly and make sure there's good airflow.
 Moving your battery indoors during the hottest parts of the day can help a lot.

 The question "How do I protect my ebike battery from heat?" has some simple answers.
 Take the battery off the bike when you're not using it.
 Consider getting a battery cover for extra protection.
 Watch out for signs that your battery might be getting too hot.